 Some people with this condition don’t experience any symptoms and don’t need treatment.
 Others have mild or severe symptoms that might require surgery.

 In hyperparathyroidism, one or more of your parathyroid glands becomes overactive and makes excess PTH.
-This could be caused by a tumor, gland enlargement, or other structural problems of the parathyroid glands.
+This could be due to a tumor, gland enlargement, or other structural problems of the parathyroid glands.

-When your calcium levels are too low, your body will respond by increasing the production of PTH by your parathyroid glands.
+When your calcium levels are too low, your parathyroid glands respond by increasing the production of PTH.
 This causes your kidneys and intestines to absorb a larger amount of calcium.
-It also results in more calcium being removed from your bones.
+It also removes more calcium from your bones.
 PTH production returns to normal when your calcium level goes up again.

 This type occurs when you have a problem with at least one of your parathyroid glands.
 Common causes of parathyroid problems include benign growths on the gland and enlargement of at least two glands.
 In rare cases, a cancerous tumor causes this condition.
-According to the National Institutes of Health, primary hyperparathyroidism is more likely in people over the age of 60 and occurs most often in women (NIH).
 An increased risk of developing primary hyperparathyroidism also occurs in people who:

 - have certain inherited disorders that affect several glands throughout the body, such as multiple endocrine neoplasia

 - have a long history of calcium and vitamin D deficiencies